Joe McCarthy (baseball manager): Team success

 McCarthy briefly served as player-manager in Wilkes-Barre in 1913.
 He resumed his managing career with Louisville in 1919, leading the team to American Association pennants in 1921 and 1925 before being hired to manage the Chicago Cubs for the 1926 season.
 He turned the club around, guiding them to the 1929 NL title, but was fired near the end of the 1930 season.

 The Yankees hired McCarthy in 1931.
-The team had won three World Series since Babe Ruth's arrival in 1920, which did not sit well with owner Jacob Ruppert.
+The team had won just three World Series since Babe Ruth's arrival in 1920, which did not sit well with owner Jacob Ruppert.
 McCarthy was told that he had three years to win a championship.
 He did so in his second year, 1932.

 With the Yankees, his strict but fair managing style helped to solidify the team's place as the dominant franchise in baseball.
 During his tenure, the Yankees won seven World Series.
 His most successful period came from 1936 to 1943.
 During that time, they won seven out of a possible eight pennants, all by nine games or more, and won six World Series—including four in a row from 1936 to 1939.
 They were the first American League team, and the third in major league history, to win four straight pennants, and the first to win more than two World Series in a row.
 The only time during this stretch that the Yankees' dominance was even threatened was in 1940, when they struggled all season and finished third.
 During his time with the Yankees, the team won 100 games or more six times.
 The worst finish he ever had with the team was fourth, achieved during his last full season in 1945, although the team finished 81–71.

 McCarthy struggled to control his emotions at the moving testimonial held for Lou Gehrig at Yankee Stadium on July 4, 1939.
 After describing Gehrig as "the finest example of a ballplayer, sportsman, and citizen that baseball has ever known", McCarthy could stand it no longer.
 Turning tearfully to Gehrig, he said, "Lou, what else can I say except that it was a sad day in the life of everybody who knew you when you [...] told me you were quitting as a ballplayer because you felt yourself a hindrance to the team.
 My God, man, you were never that."